shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 ## What are the limiting factors?
 So, what's preventing such a feedback loop today?

-Twitter is full of tips and tricks on rule files and project documentation, workflows that break planning out (and also some tools for mananging plan execution, as composed of small steps).
+Twitter is full of tips and tricks on rule files and project documentation, workflows that break out planning into different steps (and also some tools for mananging plan execution, as composed of small steps).
 These help "plan" and "do", though far from enough.

-The way I see it, we have two significant bottlenecks.
+The way I see it, we have two significant bottlenecks:
-The first is understanding complex code well, incl. flow execution.
+First: understanding complex code well, incl. flow execution.
 I believe there are codebases where this works pretty well, but certainly not consistently enough.
-The second is the real limiting factor of the AI software movement - "verify".
+And second: the real limiting factor of the AI software movement - "verify".

 The tests.
-Well, mostly the tests - there are other verifications, for example automatically taking a one-time screenshot of a UI component "before and after" is very much a verification, though it's not considered a "test" by most terminology.
-But I'll include all verification in "tests" usually to be less verbose.
+Well, mostly the tests - there are other verifications.
+For example, automatically taking a one-time screenshot of a UI component "before and after" and comparing is very much a verification, though it's not considered a "test" by common terminology.
+But I'll usually include all verification in "tests" to be a little less verbose.

 ## The tests
-When you change code, you check it somehow.
-Some of it with unit tests, some e2e tests that are only in CI, some you test manually etc.
-Importantly, some of it you run in your head, with all the knowledge built from months or years dealing with the business, system and code.

-In order for the AI to produce code that is stable-enough, it needs to be able to "test out" the vast majority of issues in the tight feedback loop (I would aim for seconds, though a minute might be possible).
-e2e tests in CI are fine, but if a lot of bugs "make it" to the CI - you'll often need to wait for deployment and CI to run and feed back the error to your agent.
-That's too slow.
-If you have e2e tests that run locally and take 2 minutes and they often catch bugs - it'll still be too slow in most scenarios.
-If you run the tests on each small change, a 2 minutes means complex tasks will take hours.
-If you run them rarely, the chance of bugs happening in any run increases and so does the difficulty to debug.
-So catching bugs there needs to be rare.

-Now, I'm proficient with tests.
+I'm proficient with tests.
 I have given testing a lot of attention for two decades, I give talks about tests, I had successes and failures and I have an "arsenal" of effective techniques.

 Because of that, I know it's not realistic to add good tests to most code bases.
 At least, good tests that will be fast enough.
-**CODE IS USUALLY NOT TESTABLE IF IT IS NOT DESIGNED TO BE TESTABLE.**

-If you have enough experience with code that you felt "if this passes tests, I'm sending it to prod", you know you're not getting getting that from a few dozen e2e tests for a system with a hundred thousand lines of code.
-Stable code usually means small-ish independent standalone components, each with dozens or hundreds of lines of test-code.
+**Code is usually not testable if it's not designed to be testable.**

 Some common issues are
 1. Logical complexity, where some component does a lot of stuff and it's difficult to isolate what you want to test